wmorgan/dcos-docs/1.7/administration/user-management.md

 ![User email confirmation](../img/user-management-step8.png)

-With this, your colleague has access to the cluster and as the admin you can repeat this step to invite others to the party.
+With this, your colleague has access to the cluster and now she or yourself can repeat this step to invite others to the party.

 ## Next Steps